qcastel/github-actions-maven-release/README.md

 ### JDK version

-You may want to compile your project with a specific JDK version.
+The default JDK version is JDK 17.
+Although you may want to compile your project with a specific JDK version.
 You will need to specify the JAVA_HOME variable with the according value.
 If you need a specific jdk version that is not in the list, please raise an issue in this github action to request it.

 #### JDK 8